AGRINFO AGRINFO logo

 Timeline

-The removal of benzene-1,2-diol from the EU list is expected from approximately the fourth quarter of 2024.
+Applies from 3 December 2024.
 Foods containing this substance exported before the Regulation applies may stay on the EU market until their use-by date.

 Recommended Actions